mstudio45/UWP_MultiInstance/README.md

 # UWP_MultiInstance
-Fixed and improved UWP Multi Instance
+Fixed and improved UWP Multi Instance<br>
-If you find any issue report it inside "Issues" tab in this repo.
+If you find any issue report it inside "Issues" tab in this repo.<br>
+If you want long custom names, make sure the path where the EXE is located isn't too long.<br>

 ## Info
-You cannot have long names due to one error. im trying to fix it.
-If you get Manifest error, just try again.
+If you get Manifest error, just try again.<br>

 # TODO
 Fix Win32 Long Path error (windows :/)